Director of Education

 Norm Blaseg Director of Education 705.674.3171 ext.
 7216

 “I welcome the opportunity to lead Rainbow Schools, building on our rich tradition of excellence in education.
-Working together, I am committed to nurturing a culture of understanding, cohesion and common vision among trustees, staff, students and parents, unions/federations and the community, with students first and foremost.”
+Working together, I am committed to nurturing a culture of understanding, cohesion and common vision among trustees, staff, students, parents and guardians, unions/federations and the community, with students first and foremost.”

 Norm Blaseg, Director of Education